Skip to content

 Health insurance for employees and public employees

 As an employee, your insurance provider is the Austrian Health Insurance Fund (ÖGK).

 Public employees, such as politicians, university staff, teachers, but also farmers and workers in the railroad and mining industries are insured through the BVAEB.
 The employer must register you and your insurance coverage starts on the first day you start work.
 The employee pays between 1.5% and 3.9% of their income, depending on the insurance taken out by the employer.

-If you fall ill, you must immediately inform your employer that you are unable to work (i.e. take sick leave).
+• If you fall ill, you must immediately inform your employer that you are unable to work (i.e. take sick leave).
 Typically, this involves making a phone call to the company, ideally at the start of your working day or even earlier if possible.
 You should immediately see a doctor and obtain a sick note, which must be submitted to the employer upon request.
 Failure to comply with this request may result in loss of the continued payment of wages for the sick leave period.

 If the employee is unable to work after starting work due to illness or accident, and they are not at fault of grossly negligent, they are entitled to continued payment of remuneration for 6 to 12 weeks, depending on their length of service with the company.

-Health Insurance for self-employed persons
+Health insurance for self-employed persons

 As a self-employed person, you are insured with the Social Insurance Institution for the Self-Employed (SVS).

 It is important to distinguish between entrepreneurs, business partner and freelancers.
 Self-employed persons are divided by law into businesses with a trade license and freelancers, whereas freelancers are independent employees.

+Tradespeople require a trade license and pay trade tax, while freelancers are generally not subject to trade tax.
+Freelancers include professions such as doctors, architects, tax consultants and journalists.
 If you require an Austrian trade license or if you are a liable partner of an OG, KG or GmbH (various types of company in Austria), you are required to take out insurance.
 In principle, registering a business license automatically means that you are required to take out mandatory insurance.
 Under certain conditions, however, you can be (partially) exempted from compulsory insurance.

 Self-insurance